the-modem-distro/pinephone_modem_sdk/README.md

 2. [Abandoned] Find fixes to support dynamic rate settings in the Pinephone (would make bluetooth calling fail)
 3. [Abandoned] Allow bootloader PIN lock to prevent accidental flashing (would make fwupd support fail)
 4. [Testing] Fix audio when doing conferences (audio is cut off when hanging up the first call)
-5. [WIP] Internal SMS functionality (only working with ModemManager):
+5. [WIP] Internal SMS functionality (Working reliably with ModemManager and in testing with oFono):
   - Can send and receive messages to/from the modem
   - Modem will answer to the number: +01 555 019 99 99
   - Send "help" for a list of commands
 6. [Fixed] GPS crashes when left on and the Pinephone leaves the USB port suspended for long time
-7. [WIP] Internal call ability (only working with ModemManager):
+7. [WIP] Internal call ability (Working with ModemManager / testing with oFono):
   - Can accept outgoing calls or automatically call you when requested from the chat (send "call me" or "call me in X" -seconds- to make it call you)
   - TTS support: While in call, send an SMS to the modem and it will speak the response back